 These are actually really legit and super easy to make.
 I ditched the cream and sour cream for 2% milk and Greek yogurt.
 Trust me, you won’t miss the heavy stuff.
 While these make a delicious side for Thanksgiving or other holiday meal, they are also great any night of the week.

-1/2 cup – 1 cup chicken broth or water
+- 1/2 cup chicken broth up to 1 cup, or water

 Add the potatoes to a large pot and fill with water.
 Bring the water to a boil over high heat.
 Reduce heat to a simmer and cover, continuing to cook the potatoes until fork tender (but not so tender that they are falling apart).